 The whole family will love the best pumpkin chili with turkey sausage recipe.
 When the weather starts to change, the leaves start to turn and you are heading to a high school football game, chili is one of the first foods that come to mind.

 As we get excited for the cooler weather, and the colors of the leaves changing, I get excited about chili, and one of my favorite new recipes is this pumpkin chili.
 You will not believe the taste.
 Rich, filling, and your family will never know that it is loaded with fiber rich 100% pure pumpkin.

-Chili goes hand-in-hand with football, hot dogs and approaching elections series season.
-Our church traditionally on election Eve of every year has a chili cook-off where the attendees of the potluck vote again an election night on their favorite chili.
+Chili goes hand-in-hand with football, hot dogs, and the approaching election series season.
+Our church traditionally on election Eve of every year has a chili cook-off where the attendees of the potluck all bring a chili recipe and vote that night on their favorite chili.